War on Christmas Leads to “Merry Christmas Texas” Project; Educates About First Amendment Rights

 And most notably, in 2016, Texas Values successfully defended, in court, the Charlie Brown Christmas poster on behalf of Killeen ISD public school employee Dedra Shannon.
 The school district initially ordered that she take the poster down because of the “separation of church and state” but the school allowed other holiday decorations to remain in place.
 Attorney General Ken Paxton’s team also defended the poster in court on the same case.

-This year, we continue to see attacks on Christmas, as a school in Virginia banned choir songs that mention Jesus.
+Last year, we continued to see attacks on Christmas, as a school in Virginia banned choir songs that mention Jesus.

 “We hope the Merry Christmas Texas Project means less Texas school districts are naughty, and more are nice,” said Jonathan Saenz, president of Texas Values.
 “Our goal with the Merry Christmas Texas effort is to educate millions of Texas public school students, parents and our over 1,200 school districts of their protections under Texas’ Merry Christmas Law.
 Texans across the state are rising up to say it’s time to end the ‘War on Christmas’ and the fear caused by political correctness.
 This common-sense law provides a solid roadmap for public school officials to follow to appropriately celebrate Christmas and should help school districts respect First Amendment rights while avoiding costly litigation.”
 Saenz concluded.